No longer available.

 - Pictured above: Stories found under the God’s Son section of the Bible Stories Menu.

-Unfortunately, Play & Learn Children’s Bible CD will NOT run in the 64 bit version of Windows 7, or in Windows 8. …And there is no update.
-It will run in the 32 bit version.
+Unfortunately, Play & Learn Children’s Bible CD will NOT run in the 64 bit version of Windows 7, Windows 8, or Windows 10.
+It will run in the 32 bit versions of Windows 7, and will most definitely work fine in Windows XP and Vista.

 There are TWO OPTIONS our customers use to keep Play and Learn usable with little kids.
 The reason why most of us GO with one of these options is that Play & Learn Children’s Bible CD is currently INDISPENSABLE in the Christian software line-up.
 No other programs covers so many stories for the little guys so well.